folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Fixed due date schedules** pane, click **New**.
 2. In the **Create fixed due date schedule** window, enter a **Fixed due date schedule name**.
 3. Optional: Enter a **Description** in the box.
 4. In the **Schedule** section, enter a date range for the fixed due date by selecting dates in the **Date from** and **Date to** boxes.
-This is the time range during which the fixed due date is applied.
+Items checked out during this date range will be due on the Due date selected in step 5.
-5. Enter the **Due date** that applies to all materials checked out during the time range you selected above.
+5. Enter the **Due date** that applies to all items checked out during the time range you selected above.
 6. Optional: To create additional date ranges, click **New** and repeat steps 4 and 5.
 If you need to delete a date range, click the **trash can icon**.
 7. Once you are finished creating your schedule, click **Save & close**.
 The fixed due date schedule is saved and appears in the Fixed due date schedules pane.